pozernishku/forward-kitchens/README.md

 `CONCURRENT_REQUESTS` (16 by default) setting or related.
 Also, the [AutoThrottle extension](https://docs.scrapy.org/en/latest/topics/autothrottle.html) can help with crawling speed.
 As an option, it is possible to spread the load and make a [distributed crawl](https://docs.scrapy.org/en/latest/topics/practices.html#distributed-crawls).

+It's always good to have a scheduled test job (runs daily at 8:00 am, for example) which will run spiders to test them.
+Logs will be saved and in case of failures the message will be sent to Slack or somewhere else.
+Also, Kibana might be an option here.